DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 ## b) Horizontal insertion

  * Leave basket hanging
  * Wait 10 minutes for board and cables to warm up.
+Use timer.
  * Remove plastic bag and then the board from the basket

 # 9) Drying instructions